hwb15/hwb15/README.md

 - <h4>Building on my web3 skills!</h4>

   <p>I've been learning how to build smart contracts, how to interact with smart contracts from a frontend, and everything in between!
-Fairly deep into the ever evolving rabbit hole of crypto development and web3.</p>
+Fairly deep into the ever evolving rabbit hole of blockchain development.</p>

 - <h4>[___] Radio App</h4>